Top selling Binoculars

 - Have the right magnification – not too high as this makes them more difficult to use

-- Quick to focus, show the colors and detail – you want to see the birds in their full glory
+- Quick to focus, show the colours and detail – you want to see the birds in their full glory

 - Street cred!
 They must be sexy!
 They have to look good, and it is sort of fun to see other birders who binocular envy!